-My goal in this article is to put a nuclear bomb inside your bunghole to ensure you live up to your epic potential.
+My goal in this article is to ensure you live up to your epic potential.

-In 15 months, MFF has expanded three times and may have to expand yet again because we’re bursting at the seams.
-In this same time span, we went from 3 full time employees and a part time office manager to 11 full time trainers, 5 full time office staff, and about 20 work study Ninjas who run the front desk in exchange for bartering.
+In 15 months, MFF has expanded three times, and may have to expand yet again because we’re bursting at the seams.
+In this same timespan, we went from three full-time employees and a part-time office manager to 11 full-time trainers, five full-time office staff, and about 20 work-study Ninjas who run the front desk in exchange for bartering.
 We also went from zero clients to nearly 400.

-If you’re running a brick and mortar facility, I hope to expand your horizons as to what’s possible.
-For those running boutique gyms, I believe we are in an age of artisanal fitness.
+If you’re running a brick-and-mortar facility, I hope to expand your ideas about what’s possible.
+For those running boutique gyms, I believe we’re in an age of artisanal fitness.
 If you currently own or plan on owning a gym, this Bud’s for you.

 The rest of this article is worthless if you don’t have the right people working with you.
 Particularly if you’re going to grow.
 Your biggest logistical bottleneck will always be attracting the right talent.
 And if you don’t know how to take care of people and be a leader, you won’t have the right people working with you.

-One of our very first hires is one of my best friends who had never done any training before.
-My business partner came into town for the night, and after an evening of partying and hanging out at a strip club, we decided he was the perfect person to come onboard.
+One of our very first hires is a close friend who had never done any training before.
+My business partner came into town for the night, and after an evening of partying and hanging out, we decided he was the perfect person to come onboard.

-(As an aside, I also know people recommend that you shouldn’t work with friends.
+(As an aside, I also know people say you shouldn’t work with friends.
 I disagree.
-It’s of course prudent to make sure there are contracts and everyone is on the same page, but I actually recommend it.
-Yes, not all friends are ideal for shared business ventures.
-But if you have NO friends that you would do business with, I think you need better friends.)
+I actually recommend it.
+Not all friends are ideal for business ventures, but if you have no friends you’d do business with, I think you need better friends.)

 Hire for awesomeness.
 Hire for reliability, hustle, and passion.
-Hire for a Give A Shit-ness.
-If they really, truly Give A Shit, you can train for everything else.
+And hire people who care.
+If they really, truly care about your business and your clients, you can train for everything else.

-Then once they’re onboard, pay them, empower them, and train them to kick ass.
+Once they’re on board, pay them, empower them, and train them to kick ass.

-But what about creating Systems with a capital S?
-Sure!
 I’m all for systems.
-We create protocols and systems for EVERYTHING.
-Training the trainers, designing programs, nutrition recommendations, customer service, marketing, sales, prospect funnels.
-Systems are necessary but…
+We create protocols and systems for everything—training the trainers, designing programs, nutrition recommendations, customer service, marketing, sales, prospect funnels.

-I need people who know how to handle a Ninja when they burst into tears because they’re boyfriend broke up with them.
-I need people who can intuit from a Ninja’s energy on a given day that he’s stressed about work and shouldn’t do a deadlift PR.
-I need people who can feel the energy is lagging in class, so everyone in the Ninja Clubhouse should stop what they’re doing and have a spontaneous dance party.
+I need people who know how to handle a Ninja when they burst into tears because their boyfriend broke up with them.
+I need people who can intuit when a Ninja is stressed about work and shouldn’t attempt a deadlift PR.
+I need people who can feel when the energy is lagging in a class and make everyone stop what they’re doing and have a spontaneous dance party.

-TRAIN THEM: While I want them to be artists and honor what is intrinsically unique about them, our culture is built on kaizen; never ending improvement.
-We have TWO weekly team meetings.
-We relentlessly drill not only the nuances of technique cueing, but we also work the hell out of our life coaching skills (two of our team members are Life Coaches and we offer it as an add-on service).
+While I want them to be artists and honor what is intrinsically unique about them, our culture is built on kaizen—continual, incremental improvement.
+We have two weekly team meetings.
+We relentlessly drill not only the nuances of exercise coaching but also life coaching.

-If you want the best team possible, you have to help them pay for education, you have to get them books to read, you have to encourage them to follow their particular fitness passions.
-You also need to understand that they will burn out if they don’t have any work/ life balance, and they will not be able to blow your clients’ minds if they work the typical trainer-triple-split day of before work, lunchtime, and after work.
+If you want the best team possible, you have to help them pay for education, get them books to read, and encourage them to follow their particular fitness passions.
+You also need to understand they’ll burn out if they don’t have any work-life balance.
+They can’t blow your clients’ minds if they work the typical personal trainer’s triple-split shift—early morning, lunchtime, evening.

 And while I “manage” by providing guidelines, checklists, and accountability, I think the more important position is “servant leader.”

-I give them feedback when I see something that can be improved, but I also constantly look to catch them doing something right.
-I try to check in with them as often as I can to see how else I can improve their life here.
-I want their perspective if and when I’m inadvertently being an obstacle.
-I celebrate them and cherish them every chance I get because without our team, there IS no MFF.
+I give them feedback when I see something that can be improved, but I also try to catch them doing something right.
+I check in with them as often as I can to see how else I can improve their life here.
+I want their perspective in case I’m inadvertently being an obstacle.
+I celebrate them and cherish them every chance I get because without our team, there is no MFF.

-Lastly, leadership is different than management.
-To paraphrase a quote, if you want to build a rocket ship, it’s necessary to have people who have the skills and technical know how.
+Leadership is different from management.
+To paraphrase a quote: If you want to build a rocket ship, you need people who have the knowledge and skills.
 But it’s more important to light them on fire with a longing for the stars.

-Not only is social support a well known factor for fitness results and sustainability, I believe a sense of community is going to be key in the age of artisanal fitness.
-For years, most gym goers had two choices; they rented equipment and slogged away listing to their iPod, or they paid someone to give them one on one attention.
-Both of these models still have their utility for a certain type of person.
+Not only is social support a well-known factor for fitness results and sustainability, I believe a sense of community is going to be key in the age of artisanal fitness.
+For years, most gym members had two choices: They rented equipment and slogged away on their own, or they paid someone to give them one-on-one attention.

-At MFF, we prefer group classes and semi-private training.
-Not only is it a great business model from a financial standpoint, the sense of community dramatically improves results and member retention.
+At MFF, we prefer group classes and semiprivate training.
+It’s not only a great business model, the sense of community dramatically improves results and member retention.

-We spend a lot of our time, energy, and money on trying to create the best possible customer service possible.
+We spend a lot of our time, energy, and money trying to create the best customer service possible.
 We throw parties.
 We have theme days where we decorate and everyone gets dressed up.
-We write hand-written cards to celebrate their fitness victories, send condolences about deaths in their family, and wish them well on new jobs.
-In spite of having 400 clients, the entire team knows the name of almost all the Ninjas.
-We know their goals, we know their backgrounds, we know their movement needs.
+We send handwritten cards to celebrate their fitness victories, send condolences about deaths in their families, and wish them well in their new jobs.

 We also rely on the Ninjas to help create the culture.